Smooth locus of twisted affine Schubert varieties and twisted affine Demazure modules: Main definitions

 where $\mathrm{i}$ is a square root of $-1$.
 One can check that

 In fact, $\sigma= \tau \circ {\mathrm i}^{ h} $, where $h\in \fh$ such that

 This automorphism induces a unique automorphism on $G$.
 We still call it $\sigma$.

 We call these automorphisms on $G$ or $\fg$ ``standard'', as the fixed point Lie subalgebra $\fg^\sigma$ is the standard finite part of the associated twisted affine Lie algebra $\hat{L}(\fg,\sigma)$ (cf.\,Section \ref{Sect_BWB}) in the sense of Kac \cite[\S6.3]{Ka}.
+From $\sigma$, we will construct a twisted affine Grassmannian and a line bundle of level one on it.
+There will be no level one line bundle on the twisted affine Grassmannian associated to $\tau$ on $G$ of type $A_{2\ell}$.
 Throughout this paper, we will only consider standard automorphisms.

 The following table describe the fixed point Lie algebras for all standard automorphisms: